Clery Report

 • Public property (public property immediately adjacent to and accessible from campus, including sidewalks and streets)

-What is a Campus Security Authority (CSA)?
+What Is a Campus Security Authority (CSA)?

 A campus security authority (CSA) includes UMB Police and Public Safety police officers and security officers, as well as any UMB official with a significant responsibility for student and campus activities.
 The Clery Coordinator identifies and notifies UMB officials who are CSAs and provides them with CSA training.